ATF "Little Britches" Universe

 She gives me the rules.
 Bedtime no later than 9 pm - preferably earlier.
 Three meals a day - breakfast by 9 am and supper no later than 7 pm.
 At least three baths a week, and he needs his own comb and his own toothbrush.
 At no time am I to leave him unsupervised.

 Well, I wouldn't have done that last thing, anyway, but only now does it occur to me that I don't know what I'm going to do with him while I'm at work.
 There's a day care center in the Federal Building, but it might as well be on Mars given all I know about how it works.
 Do you just take your kid there?
 Or do you have to sign up?
 Do they have to "approve" your kid?
 Hell, doesn't he actually have to be your kid?
 What about a babysitter?
-The last time I dated a gal who did baby-sitting, Jimmy Carter was the President.
+The last time I dated a gal who did baby-sitting, I was in tenth grade.
 Once they get to be a certain age, gals either have their own kids to look out for, or they've realized they can make more money at McDonald's.

 I tell Miss Nettie that it won't be a problem.